-- 1. Calculation of headline employment rate: number of employed people aged from 16 to 64 years divided by the population aged from 16 to 64 years.
+- 1. Calculation of headline employment rate: number of employed people aged 16 to 64 years divided by the population aged 16 to 64 years.
 Population is the sum of employed plus unemployed plus inactive. - 2.
 Calculation of headline unemployment rate: number of unemployed people aged 16 years and over divided by the sum of employed people aged 16 years and over plus unemployed people aged 16 years and over. - 3.
-Calculation of headline economic inactivity rate: number of economically inactive people aged from 16 to 64 years divided by the population aged from 16 to 64 years. - 4.
-Population is the sum of employed plus unemployed plus inactive. - 5.
-The estimates in this table come from a survey and are therefore subject to sampling variability. - 6.
-More information on the quality of these estimates is available in Table A11 of our labour market overview and Dataset S02 from this release.
+Calculation of headline economic inactivity rate: number of economically inactive people aged 16 to 64 years divided by the population aged 16 to 64 years.
+Population is the sum of employed plus unemployed plus inactive. - 4.
+The estimates in this table come from a survey and are therefore subject to sampling variability. - 5.
+More information on the quality of these estimates is available in Table A11 of the labour market overview and Dataset S02 from this release.